Plommonsorbet/oesr/README.md

 ```

 #### Scripted usb setup
-Since I'm lazy and don't like doing this so many times I wrote a small and somewhat naive script to setup the usb for me. **USE AT YOUR OWN RISK!**
+Since I'm lazy and don't like doing this so many times I wrote a small and somewhat naive [script](./oesr_usb_setup.py) to setup the usb for me. **!USE AT YOUR OWN RISK!**
 ```
 sudo oesr-usb-setup -d /dev/sdX -p "<my-password>" -i /tmp/out/<person>
 ```